SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 The Lonthyn homeworlds orbit a yellow star they call

 Lontellae -» literally, "the Conqueror of All.”
-The inner-most homeworld was first called Ela (“Here”), and it's from this orb that life originated within this system.
+The inner-most homeworld was first called Ela ("Here”), and it's from this orb that life originated within this system.
 Ela was, in many ways, an idyllic water world, with islands and small land masses